What constitutes a Hate Crime?

 What constitutes a Bias Incident?

 Bias is a pre-formed negative opinion or attitude toward a group of persons who possess common characteristics, such as skin color, or cultural experiences, such as religion or national origin.
-Bias incidents involve actions committed against a person or property that are motivated, in whole or in part, by the bias against race, religion, sexual orientation, ethnicity, national origin, ancestry, gender, gender identity, age, or disability.
+Bias incidents involve actions committed against a person or property that are motivated, in whole or in part, by the bias against race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes as required by law and that interferes with one's educational opportunities or disrupts the learning environment.
 By contrast, a hate crime is a criminal offense committed against a person or property that is motivated, in whole or in part, by bias against a race, color, ethnicity, national origin, sex, gender identity or expression, sexual orientation, disability, age or religion.
 All hate crimes are bias incidents, but not all bias incidents are hate crimes.
 The bias incidents that will be addressed by the Bias Response Team include actions that are motivated by bias but may not meet the necessary elements required to prove a crime.

 What constitutes Unlawful Discrimination and Harassment?

 The University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct describes such behavior as objectively unreasonable "verbal or physical conduct that is so severe or pervasive that it has the purpose or effect of unreasonably interfering with an individual’s work performance or educational program participation, or that creates an intimidating, hostile, or offensive work or educational environment."
 Such behavior must be based on "factors irrelevant to admission, employment, or program participation," such as "race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, disability, veteran status, or other protected classes under law."